mohsinka/NRGridView/README.md

 `- (NSArray*)visibleCellsAtIndexPaths:(NSArray*)indexPaths;`

 ##Comments

-This component has been developed for Novedia Regions, a french company which develops apps for mobile devices.

 Referencing this project in your AboutBox is appreciated.
 Please tell me if you use this class so we can cross-reference our projects.